nfagerlund/camping_food/dinner.md

 - 150g spaghetti
     - "thick spaghetti" works best!
 It still tastes like a pasta shape when smashed into 2" lengths.
     - Do not attempt angel hair.
 The worst.
+    - Resist the urge to add just a little more.
+This is full capacity.

 Bag 3:
 - dried pasta sauce... something that looks like the right amount, ground to powder. maybe like 40g (is what we are trying for olympics - half a jar dried)